-Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potenti ELC Ecosite Codes Habitat Criteria Defining Criteria On- provincial road embankments and shoulders are not SWH.
-Sand and gravel beaches adjacent to undisturbed shallow weedy areas of marshes, lakes, and rivers are most frequently used. nesting area are to be considered within the SWH as part of the 30- 100m area of habitat.
-Field investigations should be conducted in prime nesting season typically late spring to early summer.
-Observational studies observing the turtles nesting is a recommended method.
-SWH MiST Index #28 provides development effects and mitigation measures for turtle nesting habitat.
-Seeps and Springs Rationale: Seeps/Springs are typical of headwater areas and are often at the source of coldwater streams.
+Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) provincial road embankments and shoulders are not SWH.
+Sand and gravel beaches adjacent to undisturbed shallow weedy areas of marshes, lakes, and rivers are most frequently used.
+Observational studies observing the turtles nesting is a recommended method. • SWH MiST Index #28 provides development effects and mitigation measures for turtle nesting habitat.
+Rationale: Seeps/Springs are typical of headwater areas and are often at the source of coldwater streams.
 Wild Turkey Ruffed Grouse Spruce Grouse White-tailed Deer Salamander spp.
 Seeps/Springs are areas where ground water comes to the surface.
 Often they are found within headwater areas within forested habitats.
 Any forested Ecosite within the headwater areas of a stream could have seeps/springs.
-Any forested area (with &lt;25% meadow/field/pasture) within the headwaters of a stream or river system.
-Seeps and springs are important feeding and drinking areas especially in the winter will typically support a variety of plant and animal species.
-Field Studies confirm: Presence of a site with 2 or more seeps/springs should be considered SWH.
-The area of a ELC forest ecosite or an ecoelement within ecosite containing the seeps/springs is the SWH.
-The protection of the recharge area considering the slope, vegetation, height of trees and groundwater condition need to be considered in delineation the habitat.
-SWHMiST Index #30 provides development effects and mitigation measures No potent Though he features (s within the were in op areas.
-Amphibian Breeding Habitat (Woodland).
-Rationale: These habitats are extremely important to amphibian biodiversity within a landscape and often represent the only breeding habitat for local amphibian Eastern Newt Blue-spotted Salamander Spotted Salamander Gray Treefrog Spring Peeper Western Chorus Frog Wood Frog All Ecosites associated with these ELC Community Series; FOC FOM FOD SWC SWM SWD Breeding pools within the woodland or the shortest Presence of a wetland, pond or woodland pool (including vernal pools) &gt;500 m (about 25 m diameter) ccvii within or adjacent (within 120 m) to a woodland (no minimum size).
+Any forested area (with <25% meadow/field/pasture) within the headwaters of a stream or river system. • Seeps and springs are important feeding and drinking areas especially in the winter will typically support a variety of plant and animal species.
+Presence of a site with 2 or more seeps/springs should be considered SWH.
+The area of a ELC forest ecosite or areas. but it is possible that forested Amphibian Breeding Habitat (Woodland).
+Rationale: These habitats are extremely important to amphibian biodiversity within a landscape and often represent the only breeding habitat for local amphibian Blue-spotted Salamander Spotted Salamander Gray Treefrog Spring Peeper Western Chorus Frog All Ecosites associated with these ELC Community Series; FOC FOM FOD SWC SWM SWD Breeding pools within the woodland or the shortest Presence of a wetland, pond or woodland pool (including vernal pools) >500 m2 (about 25 m diameter) ccvii within or adjacent (within 120 m) to a woodland (no minimum size).
 Some small wetlands may not be mapped and may be important breeding pools for amphibians.
 Woodlands with permanent ponds or those containing Studies confirm: Presence of breeding population of 1 or more of the listed newt/salamander species or 2 or more of the listed frog species with at least 20 individuals (adults or eggs masses) lxxi or 2 or more of the listed frog species with Call Level Codes of 3.
-A combination of observational study and call count surveys cviii will be required during the spring FOD ecos Study Are drained m results in pooling.
+A combination of observational study and call count surveys cviii will be required during the spring High potential FOD ecosites observed in Study Area.
+Imperfectly drained mineral substrate likely results in spring flooding/vernal pooling.